jmasonlee/jaybazuzi.github.io/_posts/TDDs-legacy-cousin.md

 - code cleanliness
 - ending up with a comprehensive set of tests

+Some of the tools that we've found useful are listed below.
+Many more are still being uncovered.

 # Safe refactoring

-Hyrum's Law and test incompleteness says we need a way to refactor that doesn't rely on tests to catch problems.
+Hyrum's Law and test incompleteness say we need a way to refactor that doesn't rely on tests to catch problems.
-Yes, we love tests, but in this context tests aren't sufficient.
+Yes, we love tests, but in this context, tests aren't sufficient.
 We need a higher bar of correctness than tests can offer, which won't allow behavior changes even in untested, unknown scenarios.

 For that we use [Proveable Refactorings](https://github.com/digdeeproots/provable-refactorings), Pair- and Ensemble Programming, and working in [tiny steps](https://wiki.c2.com/?RefactoringInVerySmallSteps).